Share this article: | ![]() |

 For more information on configuring AWS CLI, see Configuring the AWS CLI.

-To upload to S3, run the following command.
+To upload the scrutinize output to an S3 bucket, execute the following command.
 It is a single line command.
-To improve readability format it into three lines.
+To improve readability, format it into three lines.

 --metadata "email=email@mycompany.com,account=company_name,caseid=SDYYYYMMDD"